weronikaduda/cloudx-java-azure-dev/content/modules/module-03/task.md

 1. Web deployed in two separate regions using Docker deployment from Azure Container Registry.
 2. Public API Services deployed in one region using Docker deployment from Azure Container Registry.
-3. Web app configuration is updated to link correctly with Public API URLs.
+3. Environment variables are set to enable communication between the Web (PetStoreApp) and the Public API Services.
-4. Deployment slots for the Web project in one of the regions are created.
+4. Deployment slots for the Web (PetStoreApp) in one of the regions are created.
 5. Public APIs are set up to scale automatically based on the CPU load increases.
 6. Autoscaling is tested, potentially with k6 tool.
-7. The Traffic Manager directs traffic between both Web App instances.
+7. The Traffic Manager directs traffic between both Web App instances (PetStoreApps).
 8. Users can access the application via the Traffic Manager URL.

 <img src="images/scheme.png" width="450" style="margin: 20px 0; display: inline-block;"/>